 The use of these gases, almost entirely HFCs, has increased since the mid-1990s when chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs) began to be phased out under the Montreal Protocol.
-In New Zealand, the Ozone Layer Protection Act 1996 sets out a programme for phasing out the use of ozone-depleting substances (ODS).
+In New Zealand, the Ozone Layer Protection Act 1996 sets out a programme for phasing out the use of ODS.

-In 2015, the Product uses as substitutes for ODS category accounted for 1,523.5 kt CO2-e (28.9 per cent) of emissions from the IPPU sector.
-This was an increase of 133.1 kt CO2-e (9.6 per cent) from the 2014 level of 1,390.4 kt CO2-e.
+In 2016, emissions in the Product uses as substitutes for ODS category were 1,387.0 kt CO2-e or 28.6 per cent of emissions from the IPPU sector.
+This was a decrease of 173.3 kt CO2-e (11.1 per cent) from the 2015 level of 1,560.3 kt CO2-e.
 There was no use of HFCs or PFCs in 1990.
 The first consumption of HFCs in New Zealand was reported in 1992 and the first consumption of PFCs in 1995.

 Most of these emissions come from the use of HFCs in the Refrigeration and air conditioning category.
-Emissions from the use of HFCs in refrigeration and air conditioning (level assessment and trend assessment), and HFCs in aerosols (trend assessment) were identified as key categories in 2015.
+Emissions from the use of HFCs in Refrigeration and air conditioning (level assessment and trend assessment) and HFCs in Aerosols (trend assessment) were identified as key categories.